 Jean de la Bruyere, French Philosopher

-As stated at the beginning of this article, the number of lawsuits, judgments and legal actions that are filed, argued, and settled every day in the United States continues to grow on such a large scale that it is beyond funny for all those involved.
+As stated at the beginning of this article, the number of lawsuits, judgments and legal actions that plaintiffs attorneys file, argue, and settle every day in the United States continues to grow.
+It grows on such a large scale that it is beyond funny for all those involved.

 The moral: Set up a bulletproof asset protection plan now before it’s too late.